-Has your small and medium-sized business (SMB) moved to the cloud, but not enabled Multi-Factor Authentication (MFA)?
+Has your small and medium-sized business (SMB) moved to the cloud but has not enabled Multi-Factor Authentication (MFA)?
 This tool is a proven game-changer for data security in the fast-growing shift to remote work.
 So why do statistics show that enforcing MFA within organizations is very low?
-MFA is part of your cloud services and simply needs to be enabled and enforced to provide secure end-user access to your corporate data.
-Here is a look at some revealing statistics that show just how important enabling MFA has become to keep the cybercriminals out of your network.
+MFA is a cloud security essential and simply needs to be enabled and enforced to provide secure end-user access to your corporate data.
+Here is a look at some revealing statistics that show just how important MFA is at keeping cybercriminals out of your network.

-Alexander Weinert is Director of Identity Security at Microsoft.
-He spoke at a recent cybersecurity industry conference this February 2020.
+Alexander Weinert is the Director of Identity Security at Microsoft and spoke at a recent cybersecurity industry conference.
 Weinert stated that among enterprise cloud users, there is only an 11% MFA adoption rate.
-That means that 89% of users have not enabled the most effective tool against cyberthreats within their organization!
+That means that 89% of users have not enabled the most effective tool against cyberthreats within their organization.
 Weinert also reported that on average, over 1.2M Microsoft enterprise accounts will be compromised each month.
 Of those 1.2M compromised accounts, greater than 99.9% did NOT have MFA enabled.
 The big question is “Why Not”?

 In March 2020, the FBI Cyber Division released a new Private Industry Notification (PIN).
 The report stated that cybercriminals increasingly target organizations with cloud-based email services.
-They are using a tactic known as business email compromise (BEC) scams.
+They are using a tactic known as Business Email Compromise (BEC) scams.
 The Internet Crime Complaint Center (IC3) began tracking BEC scams in 2013.
 They report that overall losses have increased every year since tracking began.
-In the years between January 2014 and October 2019, US business reported $2.1B in actual losses to the IC3.
-The report went on to outline the how cybercriminals compromise email accounts with “phishing kits”.
+In the years between January 2014 and October 2019, US businesses reported $2.1B in actual losses to the IC3.
+The report went on to outline how cybercriminals compromise email accounts with “phishing kits”.
 These kits were initiated by the cybercriminal through email communications.
 They would impersonate the compromised business to third-party vendors and customers.
 The end goal was to request pending or future payments.
-These payments would ultimately be directed to the cybercriminals fraudulent bank accounts.
-The report concluded by stating that SMBs are the most vulnerable to BEC scams, and IT administrators should take advantage of all protection tools like MFA, to better defend against targeted attacks.
+These payments would ultimately be directed to the cybercriminals' fraudulent bank accounts.
+The report concluded by stating SMBs are the most vulnerable to BEC scams, and IT administrators should take advantage of all protection tools like MFA, to better defend against targeted attacks.

-MFA is an easy to use, cloud-based product that is compatible with a large range of applications.
-If you have a cloud solution in place, then MFA is already available to secure end user access to nearly any core business application.
+MFA is an easy-to-use, cloud security best practice that is compatible with a large range of applications.
+If you have a cloud solution in place, then MFA is already available to secure end-user access to nearly any core business application.
 Let MFA stand between the cybercriminals and your network by contacting us today and learn how to get started.
 Enable MFA throughout your organization with a simple, low-cost implementation project and Stop Cybercriminals in Their Tracks!

 Multi-Factor Authentication Guide